sogaiu/ts-clojure/doc/run-real-world-code-tests.md

 * path - relative path to source file
 * location - describes location of error

-Because deduplication can lead to different "survivors" / "originals" remaining depending on the method chosen, the path of a file is problematic as something that can be used to compare between tests being run under different conditions.
+As detailed elsewhere, an effort is made to keep the source samples deduplicated.
+Because deduplication can lead to different "survivors" / "originals" remaining depending on the method chosen, the path of a file is problematic as something that can be used to compare between tests being run under different conditions (e.g. if two different users perform deduplication differently or on somewhat different sets of samples).
 The checksum field is an attempt to address this issue.

 The location indicates where in the file to look for evidence of the error.
 It can be one of: